-Figure 5.: Robotic LPB treatment.
+Figure 4.: LPB treatment of a nuclear waste containment vessel.

 LPB produces low levels of cold work that results in a more thermally stable residual compressive stress distribution [11].
-As an example, Figure 6 shows the residual stress and cold work vs. depth measured by X-ray diffraction (XRD) on thermally exposed shot peened and LPB treated Inconel 718.
+As an example, Figure 5 shows the residual stress and cold work vs. depth measured by X-ray diffraction (XRD) on thermally exposed shot peened and LPB treated Inconel 718.
 Compression produced by shot peening is dramatically reduced, at and near the surface, as a result of the 525°C and 600°C thermal exposure for 10 hrs.
 The deep compression produced by LPB is retained even after thermal exposure.
 The bottom graph illustrates the significant differences in cold working between the two processes.
 Shot peening produced cold working that approaches 60% while the LPB treatment produced less than 5% cold working.
 The high level of near surface cold work in the shot peened material produced a thermally unstable residual stress state.